swisscatplus/lab_doc.github.io/docs/IT/Omnifire/index.md

 The Omnifire control is using an implementation of GLAS.

-GLAS documentation is available here : [GLAS](https://github.com/swisscatplus/glas){: .btn .btn-green }
+GLAS documentation is available here : [GLAS](https://github.com/swisscatplus/glas){: .btn .btn-blue }

-The repository for the implementation of the Omnifire is available here : [OMNIFIRE](https://github.com/swisscatplus/Omnifire){: .btn .btn-green }
+The repository for the implementation of the Omnifire is available here : [OMNIFIRE](https://github.com/swisscatplus/Omnifire){: .btn .btn-blue }